Writing - Parents Page

 Reasons For Writing

-When we write, therefore, we are either writing for ourselves or we are writing for others.
-So it needs to be readable, well constructed and spelt.
+When we write, we are either writing for ourselves or for other people.
+This means our writing needs to be clear, well put together, and easy to read, so the message makes sense to the reader.

 Writing For Ourselves

-When we write for ourselves it helps us to think, learn and understand.
-Writing for ourselves is a private affair though it may be shared with others.
+When we write for ourselves, it helps us think more clearly, learn new things, and understand our ideas better.
+Writing for ourselves is often private, even though we may sometimes choose to share it with other people.

 Benefits of Writing

-Writing offers you time and space to re-draft and re-focus your message.
-In this way, perhaps, it is easier than spoken communication.
+Writing gives you time and space to change your ideas and improve your message.
+In some ways, this can make writing easier than speaking.

 Learning To Write With Dyslexia